This thread was archived. Please ask a new question if you need help.

 - post a few of the most recent crash IDs that you see

-- see Firefox crashes - Troubleshoot, prevent and get help fixing crashes, the plugin crashes are submitted by a similar system, but are not submitted unless you manually submit them, either by clicking on them, or by using the interface mentioned in the first link above
+- see Troubleshoot Firefox crashes (closing or quitting unexpectedly), the plugin crashes are submitted by a similar system, but are not submitted unless you manually submit them, either by clicking on them, or by using the interface mentioned in the first link above

 There are two things you could try to see if it stops the crashes

-- try Firefox's Troubleshoot Firefox issues using Safe Mode
+- try Firefox's Diagnose Firefox issues using Troubleshoot Mode

 - do not make changes in the first window, just click on continue